9th8/up-to-date-real-world-haskell/10-parsing-a-binary-data-format.md

 The first thing we must do is peel off the `Parse` wrapper so that we can get at the function inside.
 We do so using the `runParse` function.
 We also need to construct a `ParseState`, then run our parsing function on that parse state.
-Finally, we\'d like to separate the result of the parse from the final `ParseState`.
+Finally, we'd like to separate the result of the parse from the final `ParseState`.

 :::: captioned-content